 Technology selection criteria for construction leaders

-When evaluating video AI analytics for dispute resolution, prioritize:
+When evaluating video AI analytics for conflict resolution, prioritize:

 Essential capabilities